Skip to main content

 This is the third consecutive month of declining layoff activity.

-The data underscores a mixed picture for Missouri's labor market, with activity diverging between monthly and annual comparisons.
+The numbers illustrate a mixed picture for Missouri's labor market, with activity diverging between monthly and annual comparisons.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Missouri.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Missouri WARN notices, browse layoffs by state, or download the full dataset.